Facts and figures

 Orphans – what do we mean?

-Sometimes we call ourselves the “world's largest orphan charity", and sometimes “the world's largest orphan and abandoned children's charity".
+Sometimes we call ourselves the “world's largest charity for orphans”, and sometimes “the world's largest charity for orphaned and abandoned children”.
 In reality, different people understand different things by the term “orphan”, and there is no one clear definition.